Northern Africa 367: Austoriani

 364 Valentinian–Valens Biarchy

 After the end of winter 363–4, Valentinian and Valens traveled to Sirmium, where they divided command over the Roman Empire between them.
 By this agreement, Valentinian, as the senior Augustus, would preside over the prefectures of Gaul, Italy, and a (briefly) restored Illyricum, while Valens would preside over the East.
-The two emperors then took up their posts—in Mediolanum for Valentinian and in Constantinople for Valens—in time to assume their consulships at the beginning of 365. in wikipedia
+The two emperors then took up their posts—in Mediolanum for Valentinian and in New Rome (Constantinople) for Valens—in time to assume their consulships at the beginning of 365. in wikipedia

 367 Second Austoriani Raid